CUBRID/cubrid-manual/en/sql/function/logical_op.rst

 For logical operators, boolean expressions or expressions that evaluates to an **INTEGER** value are specified as operands; **TRUE**, **FALSE** or **NULL** is returned as a result.
 If the **INTEGER** value is used, 0 is evaluated to **FALSE** and the other values are evaluated to **TRUE**.
 If a boolean value is used, 1 is evaluated to **TRUE** and 0 is evaluated to **FALSE**.

-The following table shows the logic operators supported by CUBRID.
+The following table shows the logical operators.

-**Logical Operators Supported by CUBRID**
+**Logical Operators**

 +----------------------+------------------------------------------------------------------------------------------+---------------+
 | Logical Operator     | Description                                                                              | Condition     |